spaceninja/dnd-adventures/src/adventures/drakeguard/index.md

 ### Your Bracer

+TODO: replace with tattoo.
+Must feature Drakeguard logo.
+Can be anywhere, but it's useful to keep somewhere that can be easily shown to other operatives.

 Every member of the Drakeguard receives a special magic item.
 Typically, this takes the form of a bracer, but you can request other forms such as a ring, amulet, or belt buckle.
 This item provides three benefits: First, it acts as a stone of far-speech for your squad.
 Second, it can be used to teleport you to your next assignment, and home again when the job is complete.
 Finally, it grants access to powerful abilities as you increase rank.

 Note that the teleportation function has a limited charge and a fixed destination.
 Upon accepting an assignment, it can teleport you to the location (typically depositing you on the outskirts of the nearest settlement).
 Then it can be used once more to return you to your field office.
 It cannot send you to a destination of your choosing, and once used it requires time to recharge.
 Note also that abandoning an assignment by teleporting home before the job is complete will result in demotion.